amitkryadav7777/AutonomousRocketLag/README.md

 This is a game in which you can launch a rocket, for the maximum altitude of 150000  (which will be shown on the right top corner of the window).

-Follow below step to run this game-
+Follow below steps to run this game-

 1. Download zip file.
 2. Extract this file.